 During 1916-1917, the House of Commons Speaker, James William Lowther, chaired a conference on electoral reform which recommended limited women's suffrage.

 This effectively disenfranchised a large number of troops who had been serving overseas in the war.
-With a general election imminent, politicians were persuaded to extend the vote to women at long last.
+With a general election imminent, politicians were persuaded to extend the vote to all men and some women at long last.

 Representation of the People Act 1918

 In 1918 the Representation of the People Act was passed which allowed women over the age of 30 who met a property qualification to vote.
 Although 8.5 million women met this criteria, it only represented 40 per cent of the total population of women in the UK.

 The same act abolished property and other restrictions for men, and extended the vote to all men over the age of 21.
 Additionally, men in the armed forces could vote from the age of 19.
 The electorate increased from eight to 21 million, but there was still huge inequality between women and men.

 It was not until the Equal Franchise Act of 1928 that women over 21 were able to vote and women finally achieved the same voting rights as men.
 This act increased the number of women eligible to vote to 15 million.